 These are a great source of fiber and can be used to make puddings (and who doesn’t want a sweet sugar detox recipe for a treat?!).
 They are also high in Omega 3’s, which is a heart healthy fatty acid and protein source.

-For the morning, make this High Iron and Fiber Superfood Chia Pudding to start your day with a heaping dose of anti-oxidants, vitamins, minerals, and fiber!
+For the morning, make this Matcha Chia Pudding to start your day with a heaping dose of anti-oxidants, vitamins, minerals, and fiber!
 You’ll get the Omega 3s from the chia seeds, plus matcha helps give you energy and boosts your metabolism!

 9. Lemon Water or Apple Cider Vinegar